olliw42/mLRS-docu/docs/LUA.md

 The Lua script works on OpenTx, EdgeTx, and Ethos radios but there are different versions depending on the display and OS of your radio:
 1. If your radio runs OpenTx/EdgeTx and has a 480x272 (e.g. Jumper T16, Radiomaster TX16S) or 480x320 (e.g. Jumper T15) color screen then use the "mLRS.lua" file
 2. If your radio runs OpenTx/EdgeTx and has a black and white screen (e.g. FrSky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file
-3. If your radio runs Ethos (e.g. FrSky X18, X20) then use the "mlrs.lua", "main.lua", and "icon.png" files
+3. If your radio runs Ethos (e.g. FrSky X18, X20) then use the "mlrs.lua", "main.lua", and "icon.png" files located in the 'Ethos' folder

 ## Module Setup

-The Tx module must be configured for CRSF or mBridge mode, by setting the parameter "Tx Ch Source" to "crsf" or "mbridge" respectively.
-Since firmware version v0.2.13 "crsf" is the default setting, so this will be already completed after an initial flash.
-If not, the CLI needs to be used to set this parameter accordingly, as described in [CLI Commands](CLI.md).
+The Tx module must be configured for CRSF mode, by setting the parameter "Tx Ch Source" to "crsf".
+This is the default setting after an initial flash.
+If this parameter was changed, you can set it using the OLED interface (if available) or the CLI.
+See [CLI Commands](CLI.md) for more details.

 ## OpenTx/EdgeTx Setup